CCW (album): Background

 Through his publishing company, Cornwell had been put together with English songwriter Roger Cook in the late 1980s to write songs.
 Cook was known for his songwriting collaboration with Roger Greenaway in the 1960s, penning songs such as "I'd Like to Teach the World to Sing" (The New Seekers) and "Something's Gotten Hold of My Heart" (Gene Pitney).
 Now living in Nashville in the US, Cook would periodically come to England to write with other songwriters.
 "Every few months he would come over and we would write a song," Cornwell said in 2006.
 "And then we had so many of these songs written that I suggested we do a record together.
 We brought in a third singer-songwriter called Andy West and so we became Cornwell, Cook and West."

 The CCW album was recorded in December 1991 at Koh-san Studios in Bath with Cornwell producing.
 Neil Davidge, who would later work with Massive Attack, among others, co-produced 5 of the albums 10 tracks.
 With a 7-piece band, including session drummer Rob Brian, the trio promoted the album in 1992, playing shows in the UK and Europe.

 "Sweet Sister" was released as a single from the album.
 Different formats included the non-album tracks "Let It Fall" and "Friend Wheel", penned by Andy West, and "I Believe", penned by Cook.
-The CD-single and 12" also included a 'FM Rock Club Mix' of "Sweet Sister" by remixer Simon Harris.
+The CD-single and 12" also included an 'FM Rock Club Mix' of "Sweet Sister" by remixer Simon Harris.